 Deliverables — Each item specifies name, format/technical requirements, required components, and submission method

-Acknowledge appropriate AI use for research, brainstorming, and preparation while ensuring final deliverables require human action
+For AI-resistant assessments: Acknowledge appropriate AI use for research, brainstorming, and preparation while ensuring final deliverables require human action

 Rubric descriptors must be genuinely distinct—avoid vague language like "good" or "adequate" without specificity